-Holders of depositary shares representing interests in the Series B Preferred Stock are entitled to receive, when and as declared by our Board of Directors, out of funds legally available for the payment of dividends, cumulative cash dividends at the rate of 8.375% of the \$25,000 liquidation preference per share of Series B Preferred Stock (\$25.00 per depositary share) per year (equivalent to \$2,093.75 per year or \$2.09375 per depositary share).
+Holders of depositary shares representing interests in our Series B Preferred Stock are entitled to receive, when and as declared by our Board of Directors, out of funds legally available for the payment of dividends, cumulative cash dividends at the rate of 8.375% of the \$25,000 liquidation preference per share of Series B Preferred Stock (\$25.00 per depositary share) per year (equivalent to \$2,093.75 per year or \$2.09375 per depositary share).
 Dividends on the Series B Preferred Stock will accumulate and be cumulative from, and including, the date of original issue by us of the Series B Preferred Stock.
 Dividends will be payable in arrears on or about the 15th day of January, April, July and October beginning on or about July 15, 2021.
-Of the proceeds, \$3.4 million is held as restricted cash in a segregated account that may only be used to pay dividends on the Series B Preferred Stock underlying the depositary shares.
+As of June 30, 2021, we held restricted cash of \$4.8 million in a segregated account that may only be used to pay dividends on our Series A and Series B Preferred Stock.